David-The-Programmer/things-i-learnt/setting-up-ssh.md

 KeePassXC is an offline password manager that stores passwords as an encrypted file.
 It is also capable of storing ssh keys as well.
 We would store the SSH client private key there to ensure it is encrypted and not stored as plain text, which would not be secure.

-## 1. Creation of new entry in KeePassXC
+## 1. Creation of new entry in KeePassXC for SSH client key
-1. Go into the KeePassXC GUI and create a new entry.
+1. On the SSH client, go into the KeePassXC GUI and create a new entry.
 The title of the entry should be: `SSH Client Key`.
 2. Leave all other fields blank.
 3. Save the entry by clicking the `Ok` button.

-## 2. Generation of SSH Keys
+## 2. Generation of SSH Client Keys
-1. Run the following command: `ssh-keygen -t ed25519 -C "SSH Client Key"`
+1. On the SSH client, run the following command: `ssh-keygen -t ed25519 -C "SSH Client Key"`
-2. When prompted about the location to save the SSH key, press enter to accept the default location shown.
-The key will be shredded later.
+2. When prompted about the location to save the SSH keys, press enter to accept the default location shown.
+The keys will be shredded later.
 3. When prompted about the passphrase, press enter.
-There is no need for a passphrase as the key will be stored in the encrypted KeePassXC database.
+There is no need for a passphrase as the private key will be stored in the encrypted KeePassXC database.

-## 3. Addition of generated SSH key to KeePassXC entry
+## 3. Addition of generated SSH client key to KeePassXC entry
-1. Double click on the entry to edit.
+1. On the SSH client, go to KeepassXC, double click on the entry to edit.
 2. Go to the `Advanced` menu on the left.
 Go to the `Attachments` section.
-Click on `Add` to add the private key.
+Click on `Add` to add the **private** key. **The private key is the SSH client key**.
 By default, the location of the key would be `~/.ssh/id_ed25519`.
 3. Go to the `SSH Agent` menu on the left.
 4. Select the options:
     - `Add key to agent when the database is opened/unlocked`